 What is a Hosts File?

-You can set IP addresses for a domain on your local system through editing hosts file that can overrule the authoritative DNS.
+You can set IP addresses for a domain on your local system by editing hosts file that can overrule the authoritative DNS.
 It can allow you to check, what a domain will show if it’s pointed to a different server.

 The hosts file will be edited to block certain hostnames (like advertising/malicious hosts), or used for web development purposes, i.e. to redirect domains to local addresses.

-To access the host file in Windows XP, Vista, 7, 8x, 10 you have to use the following command in the Run Line to open the file with notepad.
+To access the host file in Windows XP, Vista, 7, 8x, and 10 you have to use the following command in the Run Line to open the file with Notepad.

-STEP 1: Press Windows + R keys to Run Line.
+- Press the Windows + R keys to Run Line.

-STEP 3: When notepad is open you can edit the host file.
+- When the screen is open you can edit the host file.

 For example, we will block Facebook.
 To block Facebook just enter following the line after the # mark in the hosts file.

-STEP 5: Now observe if we try to reach Facebook in IE browser we can’t get to the page.
+- Now observe if we try to reach Facebook in the IE browser we can’t get to the page.

 - We also were not able to access it in Google Chrome.

-You can change in the hosts file directly through the terminal on In Ubuntu 10.04 and most Linux distros.
-You can use your favored editor or even open your favorite GUI text editor.
-Like Windows 7x, Ubuntu’s hosts file placed in the /etc/ folder, however here it is the root of the drive.
-In order to edit the file, you should open it as root which is why we use sudo here.
+You can change the hosts file directly through the terminal on Ubuntu 10.04 and most Linux distros.
+You can use your favorite editor or even open your favorite GUI text editor.
+Like Windows 7x, Ubuntu’s hosts file is placed in the /etc/ folder, however here it is the root of the drive.
+To edit the file, you should open it as root which is why we use sudo here.

 - We will use VIM for this example.

-STEP 3: Now save the file and try to open Facebook.com.
-Just like in windows we will see that we can’t get to the page.
+- Now save the file and try to open Facebook.com.
+Just like in Windows we will see that we can’t get to the page.

 Mac OS X (Any version)